Melvin42/Darkly/HTTP_Header_Injection/Resources/Readme.md

 # HTTP Header Injection

+Passing datas through header could be a serious breach as we can use a tool like BurpSuite to modify it.

 The survey page allows us tu vote for some users, icking a note between 1 and 10 in a list.
 Let's check the request:
 ```shell